Real estate economics

 Figure 1

-After much investigating housing markets in Australia, I wrote a post, the property market is pollution, to summarise my feeling about the real estate trap.
+After much investigating housing markets in Australia, I wrote a post, the property market is pollution, to summarize my feelings about the real estate trap.

-I have convinced myself that the real estate market as it is, is a huge problem.
-I believe that by incentivising people to invest their effort in owning land and then cahrging for its use, we are slowing everything else down.
-Just when the world needs dynamism and innovation we are making it harder to start new things, by driving up the costs of living, by reducing the access to space.
+I have convinced myself that the real estate market, as it is, is a huge problem.
+I believe that by incentivising people to invest their effort in owning land and then charging for its use, we are slowing everything else down.
+Just when the world needs dynamism and innovation, we are making it harder to start new things by driving up the costs of living and reducing access to space.
 The resemblance of this system to feudalism is troubling.

 Ongoing notes in the theme of real estate over-investment considered harmful, a.k.a.
 Boomer bitcoin.